HKUST-OCTAD-LAB/AirTrafficSim/docs/source/development/client.md

 yarn start
 ```

+You should be able to open the development UI using any modern browser at http://localhost:3000.
+It will live-refresh once you made any changes to the UI.
+In addition, you may want to run the AirTrafficSim backend to run a simulation or generate a replay.

-Open a new terminal windows and run a server instance:
+To run AirTrafficSim backend, open a new terminal windows and run a server instance:

 ```
 cd AirTrafficSim/
+conda activate airtrafficsim
-python simulation run
+python -m airtrafficsim
 ```

-You should be able to open the UI using any modern browser at http://localhost:3000.

-To build the UI after development:
+## Building client

+After finishing building the client, you can build the UI by executing the following commands:

 ```
 cd AirTrafficSim/client/
 yarn build
 ```

+You can then push and merge the client to the GitHub repository.